GrenDrake/ggasm/README.md

 ### Directives

 Directives must always occur on their own line.
 Typically, a directive instructions the assembler to do something rather than being directly assembled into output.
+Most directives can be given the label _ which will make them anonymous (i.e. they won't add a label).

 **addString \<label-name\> "string text"** Add a string to the string table and give it the specified label.